-From a process of three years of collaboration, research, and experimentation, seven prototypes for ecosocial renewal have emerged in exchanges between artists, scholars, and scientists, which are now being presented for public discussion in various contexts.
+Over a process of three years of collaboration, research and experimentation, seven prototypes for ecosocial renewal have emerged in an exchange between artists and scientists, which can now be presented for discussion in different contexts.

-The projects show future-proof concepts that can serve as tools to enable new ways of imagining and living in the world.
-They propose new ways to engage with each other and with what surrounds us; they explore ways in which AI could mitigate instead of accelerating climate change; immerse us in new forms of making a community through ancestral agricultural knowledge; employ fiction as an tool for imagining new forms of multispecies conviviality; and create embodied connections as an instrument to understand and change human impact on endangered territories.
-Together, these seven prototypes reinforce perspectives in which collaboration and interdependency become essential determining factors for life and survival on our planet.
+The seven prototypes showcase viable concepts for the future that can be used to enable new ways of imagining life in the world.
+They suggest new ways we can interact with each other and what surrounds us, exploring how AI might mitigate rather than accelerate climate change; immerse us in new forms of community building through ancestral agricultural knowledge; use fiction as an imaginative tool for new forms of cross-species community; or create embodied connections as a means of understanding and transforming human impacts in vulnerable areas.
+Together, the prototypes reinforce perspectives in which collaboration and interdependence become essential, critical factors for life and survival on our planet.

-The exhibition will be on view in three sections:
+The exhibition will be on view in three parts:

 Cooperation partners are the German Academy of Science and Engineering (acatech), Forecast Berlin, and the Karlsruhe State Academy of Design (HfG).
 The project is funded by the German Federal Ministry for the Environment, Nature Conservation, Nuclear Safety, and Consumer Protection.

 - Organization / Institution

 - ZKM | Center for Art and Media Karlsruhe

 »Driving the Human« has been initiated by Forecast, and further developed in continuous conversations between Freo Majer with Jan Boelen (Atelier LUMA), Martina Schraudner (Fraunhofer Center for Responsible Research and Innovation (CeRRI)), and the curatorial team of ZKM | Karlsruhe.

 acatech: Sandra Fendl, Doerthe Winter-Berke, Hannah Lecheler